What Expressivity Theory Misses: Message Passing Complexity for GNNs

 \paragraph{Restricted Graph Families.} Classical expressivity theory evaluates GNNs on the set of all possible graphs, which may not align with the restricted graph families encountered in real-world applications.
 Recent works examine expressivity within specific graph families, such as planar graphs \cite{planar} and outer-planar graphs \cite{outer_planar}, providing more relevant insights for certain domains.

 \paragraph{Higher-order MPNNs and variants of the WL Test.}

 A plethora of higher-order MPNNs \cite{cw,simplicial,fragNet,morris} have been developed to surpass the WL test in iso expressivity.
 To quantify and compare their expressivity corresponding (higher-order) variants of the WL test \cite{morris,cw,fragNet,neighbor_wl} have been developed.
-Besides iso expressivity, they are analyzed by their ability to recognize substructures \cite{substructure_wl} or solve the graph biconnectivity problem \cite{biconnectivity}.
-However, like iso expressivity, these methods remain binary and do not account for practical limitations of MPNNs like over-squashing.
-Furthermore, we show in \cref{tab:wl} similar to \citet{wl_enough} that the standard WL test already suffices to distinguish almost all graphs in standard benchmarks.
+However, we show in \cref{tab:wl} similar to \citet{wl_enough} that the standard WL test already suffices to distinguish almost all graphs in standard benchmarks.
 Hence, expressivity theory statements that only focus on expressivity beyond the WL test cannot offer explanations for performance differences of models that are at least WL expressive on these popular benchmarks.

 Many of these higher-order methods, along with an overview of WL variants, are comprehensively surveyed in \citet{overview_wl}.

 \paragraph{Real world limitations of GNNs} Several fundamental limitations of GNNs have been identified in practical applications.
 Under-reaching \cite{under_reaching} occurs when nodes cannot access information from distant parts of the graph due to insufficient layer depth, effectively limiting the receptive field of each node.
 Over-squashing \cite{oversquashing_1,oversquashing_curvature,on_over-squashing} describes how graph topology can create bottlenecks in message passing, preventing effective information flow between nodes even when they are theoretically within each other's receptive field.
 This is distinct from over-smoothing \cite{oversmoothing}, where increasing the number of layers causes node representations to become indistinguishable as all nodes converge to the same representation.
 These limitations highlight a crucial gap between theoretical expressivity and practical capabilities of GNNs.